sulis-hpc/sulis-hpc.github.io/README.md

 The web site may be built and previewed locally, enabling changes to be reviewed before they are committed.
 The following steps *may* work to setup an environment in which you can build and preview the web site; the steps have only been attempted on Ubuntu 20.04 so YMMV and they assume that Ruby and Bundler are already installed (see the Prerequisites of https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll).

-### Installing Jekyll with Bundle
+### Installing Jekyll/Github-Pages

-The following steps are based on https://jekyllrb.com/tutorials/using-jekyll-with-bundler/
+The following steps are based on https://jekyllrb.com/tutorials/using-jekyll-with-bundler/ and https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/creating-a-github-pages-site-with-jekyll.

 Clone the repository and change into the directory.
 For example: